Skip to main content

 POLICY

-1.0 The HIPAA Privacy Officer in consultation with the appropriate administrators and HIPAA Executive Steering Committee, will identify the departments, clinics, programs, and functions determined to be designated in the Hybrid entity.
-The Privacy Officer, in collaboration with the Office of General Counsel and the Vice President of Health Affairs, shall have the authority to make final determinations regarding designation of Hybrid entities and update Exhibit A as needed.
+1. The HIPAA Privacy Officer in consultation with the appropriate administrators and HIPAA Executive Steering Committee, will identify the departments, clinics, programs, and functions determined to be designated in the Hybrid entity.
+The Privacy Officer, in collaboration with the Office of General Counsel and the Executive Vice President of Health Affairs, shall have the authority to make final determinations regarding designation of Hybrid Entity components and update Exhibit A as needed.

-2.0 The HIPAA Privacy Officer will, not less than annually, review the activities of CMU departments, clinics, programs, and functions to determine whether any modifications to the designated Hybrid entity should be made.
+2. The HIPAA Privacy Officer will, not less than annually, review the activities of CMU departments, clinics, programs, and functions to determine whether any modifications to the designated Hybrid Entity should be made.

-3.0 Hybrid: Covered Entity Units: All CMU units with workforce members who use or disclose PHI in connection with (1) carrying out the functions of the CMU self-funded health plan, or (2) carrying out the functions of a healthcare provider that conducts HIPAA covered electronic transactions or uses another entity to conduct the HIPAA covered electronic transactions, are designated as a covered entity of the CMU Hybrid Entity.
+3. Hybrid: Covered Entity Units: All CMU units with workforce members who use or disclose Protected Health Information (PHI) in connection with (1) carrying out the functions of the CMU self-funded health plan, or (2) carrying out the functions of a healthcare provider that conducts HIPAA covered electronic transactions or uses another entity to conduct the HIPAA covered electronic transactions, are designated as a covered entity of the CMU Hybrid Entity.
 These units are subject to all CMU HIPAA policies and HIPAA regulations and will be listed on Exhibit A.

-4.0 Hybrid: Business Associate Units: All CMU units who perform activities that if they were separate entities, would make them business associates of CMU HIPAA covered entities, are designated as a unit of the Hybrid Entity.
+4. Hybrid: Business Associate Units: All CMU units who perform activities that if they were separate entities, would make them business associates of CMU HIPAA covered entity units, are designated as a unit of the Hybrid Entity.
 These Business Associate units are subject to all CMU HIPAA policies and HIPAA regulations and will be listed on Exhibit A.

-6.0 Non-Hybrid Units: Those health care units that perform a covered function, but do not conduct HIPAA covered electronic transactions, and CMU has determined will be exempt from the Hybrid Entity designation but the security and confidentiality of the IIHI are protected by other state and federal law, and/or by CMU policy.
+6. Non-Hybrid Units: Those health care units that perform a covered function, but do not conduct HIPAA covered electronic transactions, and CMU has determined will be exempt from the Hybrid Entity designation, but the security and confidentiality of the Individually Identifiable Health Information (IIHI) are protected by other state and federal law, and/or by CMU policy.
 In addition:

-a.
-These units may not in any way transmit health information in electronic form, or use another entity to do so, in relation with a HIPAA covered electronic transaction.
+1. These units may not in any way transmit health information in electronic form, or use another entity to do so, in relation to a HIPAA covered electronic transaction.

-b.
-If these units want to conduct HIPAA covered electronic transactions, they must first obtain consultation with and approval from the Vice President for Health Affairs and the HIPAA Privacy Officer.
+2. If these units want to conduct HIPAA covered electronic transactions, they must first obtain consultation with and approval from the Executive Vice President for Health Affairs and the HIPAA Privacy Officer.

-c.
-These units are required to report breach of IIHI to the HIPAA Privacy Officer for further review and applicable follow up.
+3. These units are required to report breach of IIHI to the HIPAA Privacy Officer for further review and applicable follow-up.

-a.
-A researcher that functions as a health care provider and engages in standard electronic transactions must be included in the hybrid entity's health care component(s), and be subject to HIPAA regulations and CMU HIPAA policies.
+1. A researcher that functions as a health care provider and engages in standard electronic transactions must be included in the hybrid entity's health care component(s) and be subject to HIPAA regulations and CMU HIPAA policies.

-b.
-PHI may only be disclosed to a researcher for use in connection with an Institutional Review Board (IRB)- approved or exempt protocol and waiver or authorization.
-When a researcher requests access to PHI that has been created, received or maintained by the CMU Hybrid entity, the hybrid entity must receive specific assurances that the PHI will be protected once disclosed to the researcher.
+2. PHI may only be disclosed to a researcher for use in connection with an Institutional Review Board (IRB)-approved or exempt protocol and waiver of authorization.
+When a researcher requests access to PHI that has been created, received or maintained by the CMU hybrid entity, the hybrid entity must receive specific assurances that the PHI will be protected once disclosed to the researcher.
 CMU must account for certain disclosures as required by the HIPAA regulations.
 CMU’s IRB will function as the Privacy Board as defined by HIPAA and CMU IRB policies.

-9.0 A CMU college, unit, or department that would like to pursue a healthcare service must first consult with and obtain approval from the Vice President of Health Affairs and HIPAA Privacy Officer.
+9. A CMU college, unit, or department that would like to pursue a healthcare service must first consult with and obtain approval from the Executive Vice President of Health Affairs and HIPAA Privacy Officer.

-10.0 A CMU college, unit, or department that would like to pursue an information system to use and/or house electronic health information, must first consult with and obtain approval from the Vice President of Information Technology, the Vice President for Health Affairs and the HIPAA Privacy Officer.
+10. A CMU college, unit, or department that would like to pursue an information system to use and/or house electronic health information, must first consult with and obtain approval from the Vice President of Information Technology, the Executive Vice President for Health Affairs and the HIPAA Privacy Officer.

-11.0 Before the University begins to offer a new self-insured employee benefit health program to its employees, the Associate Vice President of Human Resource will consult with the HIPAA Privacy Officer to ensure that the new program complies with HIPAA.
+11. Before the University begins to offer a new self-insured employee benefit health program to its employees, the Associate Vice President of Human Resources will consult with the HIPAA Privacy Officer to ensure that the new program complies with HIPAA.